 You may filter between recipients, senders or both, and the objects to be excluded from the restore may be imported from a file (using option import) or added manually (using option + new).
 The settings are the same as we described in the email archive job above.

 The user may select here, when to send notification emails from the restore job regarding the successfulness of the restore process.
-It is possible to set here if you need a notification email always/never, or you need it only in case when an error/warning occurred during the restoring process.
-Into the Recipient list textbox insert the email address(es) of the person(s), whom such notifications will be sent to.
-Notification emails may be useful if the monitoring feature is not used to detect possible failures of job running.
+It is possible to set here, if you need a notification email always/never, or, you need it only in case when an error/warning occurred during the restoring process.
+Into the Recipient list textbox insert the email address(es) of the person(s), to whom such notifications will be sent.
+Notification emails may be useful, if the monitoring feature is not used to detect possible failures of job running.

-The administrator may select here if he would like to use MAPI protocol to communicate with the Exchange server.
-EWS (Exchange Web Services) connection is selected by default if MAPI is not selected here.
-It is important to know that O365 Exchange server does not support MAPI connection.
+The administrator may select here, if he would like to use MAPI protocol to communicate with the Exchange server.
+EWS (Exchange Web Services) connection is selected by default, if MAPI is not selected here.
+It is important to know, that O365 Exchange server does not support MAPI connection.
 Another requirement to use MAPI is to have Exchange server 2013 or earlier version.
-Since some other functions might still use EWS, the EWS connection must be configured in any case.
+Since some other functions might still use EWS, the EWS connection must be configured in any cases.

 Set the value, which will determine how many items will be processed simultaneously by the email archive job.
 The recommended value is “2”.